alfredgamulo/CTFdeets/README.md

 * `netdiscover` to find machines
 * `nmap -T4 -p- -A` to find open ports
 * `nmap -sU -T4 -p <host>`

+Load up IP addresses and look for default or error pages

+* `nikto`